ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 On a 3-point result, your opponent might be thrown completely off-track, as audience members wince at the force of your devastating verbal jab.

-In interpreting the results of individual simple contests within a scored contest, Narrators are guided by two principles:
+In interpreting the results of individual Simple Contests within a Scored Contest, Narrators are guided by two principles:

-1. No consequence is certain until the entire scored contest is over.
+1. No consequence is certain until the entire Scored Contest is over.
 2. When a character scores points, it can reflect any positive change in fortunes, not just the most obvious one.

-## 8.2 Group Scored Contest
+## 5.2 Group Scored Contest
-Group Scored contests proceed as a series of Scored Contests between pairs of PC and opponents, interwoven so that they happen nearly simultaneously.
+Group Scored Contests proceed as a series of Scored Contests between pairs of PC and opponents, interwoven so that they happen nearly simultaneously.

 As in an Scored Contest between a single PC and an opponent, only one exchange per pair of adversaries occurs each round.
 Usually the PCs make up one team, and their antagonists the other.

-### 8.2.1 Procedure
+### 5.2.1 Procedure

 1. Your GM frames the contest.
 2. You choose a tactic, and figure your PC's target number (TN) using the ability rating and any modifiers.
 The PCs TN is the rating of their ability, plus or minus modifiers the GM may give you.
 3. The GM determines the resistance.
 If two PCs contend, your opponent figures their TN as described in step 2.
 4. The PCs to choose their opponents in order of their TN where it makes sense.
 Otherwise your GM will allocate opponents to you dependent on what makes narrative sense.
 5. Establish an order of the paired contests.
 There is no significant advantage to going first, but use your group's TNs from highest to lowest if no other option presents itself
 6. For each pairing your GM carries out one round.
 Then they repeat by carrying out more rounds in order, as necessary.
 The Group Scored Contest ends as soon as there are no active participants on one side of the conflict.
 The side with one or more participants left standing wins.
-    1. An Scored Contest unfolds as a series of simple contests.
-At the end of each simple contest, the winner scores a number of resolution points (RPs) to their tally, which varies between 1 and 5, depending on the result.
+    1. An Scored Contest unfolds as a series of Simple Contests.
+At the end of each Simple Contest, the winner scores a number of resolution points (RPs) to their tally, which varies between 1 and 5, depending on the result.
 Tied results leave the score unchanged.
     2. The number of resolution points the winner garners at the end of each exchange depends on the degree of victory they scored.
 They get 1 point for a marginal victory, 2 for a minor victory, 3 for a major victory, and 5 for a complete victory.
     3. The first to accumulate a total of 5 points wins; their opponent is knocked out of the contest and loses the prize.
         1. As one of a pair is eliminated from the group contest, their victorious opponents may then move on to engage new targets, starting new contests, which are then added to the end of the existing sequence.
         2. If participating in multiple pairings, each pairing is the first to 5 points, points already scored do not count.
 But the accumulated points do count when determining consequences in the Climatic phase.
-5. Determine Degee of Succes based on Rising Action of Climax (above).
+5. Determine Degree of Success based on Rising Action of Climax (above).
 6. Determine Benefits of Victory or Consequences of Defeat.
 7. Describe the result based on the story obstacle.

-### 8.2.2 Unrelated Actions
+### 5.2.2 Unrelated Actions

 If you are not currently enmeshed in an exchange, either after a successful disengagement, or after winning an exchange, you may take actions within the scene that do not directly contribute to the defeat of the other side.
 These unrelated actions may grant an augment to yourself or to a teammate.
 You may achieve a secondary story objective.
 This resembles an asymmetrical exchanges, except that; as you are not targeted by any opponents, there is no additional risk.

-### 8.2.3 Assists
+### 5.2.3 Assists

 You may take an unrelated action to grant an assist to a teammate enmeshed in an exchange.
 Assists are subject to the same restrictions as augments: they must be both credible and interesting.